SkrFractals/Comparser/README.md

 ! _\<expressionCondition\>_ { _\<commands\>_ }
 Functions just like while.
 The syntax is again different in the same way as if/else.
 Can have an else branch like if.
 It would get called only if the condition is not met even initially.
+It can trigger a loop limit overflow if the condition is true too many times.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------